 Her curiosity and interest in human wholeness, growth, and potential has led her to train in several related disciplines.
 She has extensive training in Craniosacral Therapy and Somatoemotional Release.
 She is certified as an Enneagram Professional in the Narrative Tradition and is a certified Focusing Professional and Trainer with The International Focusing Institute, having completed training in Inner Relationship Focusing with Ann Weiser Cornell.
 In 2020, Karen completed Jeffrey Morrison's year-long Focusing-Oriented Therapy: Working with Complex Trauma.
 She is currently a faculty member with the Seattle Focusing Institute.

-Karen has offices in Troy and Dayton, Ohio, where she works with private clients using gentle touch, verbal direction, and movement to help them develop self-awareness, self-regulation, and transformation of physical, mental and emotional reactivity.
+Karen has offices in Troy, Ohio, where she works with private clients using gentle touch, verbal direction, and movement to help them develop self-awareness, self-regulation, and transformation of physical, mental and emotional reactivity.